Neal Gabler: Career

-In an interview, he remarked that "I'm a great believer both politically and aesthetically in pluralism.
+In a 1988 interview, he remarked that "I'm a great believer both politically and aesthetically in pluralism.
 There ought to be movies for everybody.
 There ought to be movies for teenagers and there ought to be Police Academys – so long as they're well-made and I certainly won't begrudge anyone that – and there ought to be Tender Mercies and there ought to be Indiana Joneses."

 Gabler was one of four panelists on the Fox News Channel show, Fox News Watch.
 On February 2, 2008, the show's host, Eric Burns, announced Gabler had left the show to work for PBS.

 In 2016 Gabler attracted commentary for his cover story in The Atlantic entitled "The Shame of Middle Class Americans", in which he described the precarious debt and financial difficulties of many middle and upper class Americans, and described in some detail his own financial insecurity.

 Gabler has taught at the University of Michigan and at Pennsylvania State University.
-He is currently on the writing faculty at Stony Brook Southampton, and has been a Senior Fellow at the USC Annenberg Norman Lear Center.
-As of September 2011, Gabler is a Research Fellow at the Shorenstein Center for the Press, Public Policy and Politics at Harvard University's Kennedy School of Government.
+As of September 2011, Gabler is a Research Fellow at the Shorenstein Center on Media, Politics, and Public Policy at Harvard University's Kennedy School of Government.
+As of 2021 he is on the writing faculty at Stony Brook Southampton, and has been a Senior Fellow at the USC Annenberg Norman Lear Center.
 An excerpt from Life the Movie: How Entertainment Conquered Reality by Gabler was used on the AP English Language exam.